douglase/AstronomyNotes/cosmic_context_outline.md

 ## Cosmic Context - Time
 - starting **Activity** 3 minutes?
 Heart beat exercise, have everyone feel the number beats that correspond to the same fraction of their time on earth as a their time on earth is a fraction of the age of the universe.
+2 beats for every 15 year old -- so if you're 90, count to 12.
 - What: 13 billion year old universe